mlii0117/COV-CTR/README.md

+## News

+Our work has been accpeted by the WWWJ2022.
+We will upload the code recently.

 ## Welcome

 Since December 2019, the novel COVID-19 virus has caused a global pandemic and infected millions of people across 200 countries.